redstreet/beancount_reds_importers/README.md

 [regression_pytest.py](https://github.com/beancount/beancount/blob/v2/beancount/ingest/regression_pytest.py).
 Run `pytest --generate` then `pytest`.

+Anonymized data to increase regression test coverage is most welcome.
+Please submit a PR if you can.
+See [here](importers/schwab/tests/schwab_csv_checking) for an example to follow.

 More broadly I run tests across hundreds of actual ofx and csv files, against reference outputs that I know to be correct from my personal file.
 However, I'm unable to share them since these are personal.
 Testing against real world files is best, so I recommend